algolia/algolia-firebase-nodejs/README.md

 #### Algolia

 Create a [new Algolia application](https://www.algolia.com/manage/applications), or use one that already exists.
-We'll be creating using an index called "contacts", so make sure that doesn't already exist.
+We'll be creating an index called "contacts", so make sure that doesn't already exist.

 ## Usage